 Small joints that connect vertebrae and allow movement.

 The spinal cord runs from the skull to the lumbar region of the spine.
 It passes through the middle part of each vertebra, called the central canal.
-Nerves extend out from the spinal cord through openings in the vertebrae and relaying messages between the brain and muscles.
+Nerves extend out from the spinal cord through openings in the vertebrae called invertebral foramina.
+These nerves relay messages between the brain and muscles.

 From the lower back, the spinal cord continues as nerve roots.
 These nerve roots are called the cauda equina.
 They also exit the spinal canal to relay messages between the brain and surrounding soft tissues.

-The spinal column consists of 33 vertebrae, which are divided into five distinct regions:
+The spinal column consists of 33 vertebrae divided into five regions.

 The vertebral column plays a vital role in maintaining overall body function.
 Its primary functions include: